jasonwbarnett/uptrends-gem/README.md

     p.name
     #  => "My Probe's Name"

+Let's select the first probe __group__ and look at it's attributes

+    pg = probe_groups.first
+    #  => #<Uptrends::ProbeGroup:0x000001021594f8 ...>

+    pg.attributes
+    #  => [:guid, :name, :isall, :isclientprobegroup]

+    pg.guid
+    #  => "c8d6a0f704494c37823850f3d4fd4273"

+    pg.name
+    #  => "All probes"

-If you wanted to update the probe, all you need to do is change it's attributes and then update, e.g.
+If you wanted to update the probe, all you need to do is change as many attributes as you want and then update, e.g.

     # Let's change the name of the probe: